Barbarian: Modern popular culture

-Modern popular culture contains such fantasy barbarians as Conan the Barbarian.
-In such fantasy, the negative connotations traditionally associated with "Barbarian" are often inverted.
+Modern popular culture contains heroic fictional barbarians such as Robert E. Howard's Conan the Barbarian.
+Such fictional characters deliberately invert the negative connotations traditionally associated with "Barbarian".
+According to fantasy historian Richard Mathews, Howard's Conan stories ally the concept of "barbarism" with honor, tolerance, and freedom.
 For example, "The Phoenix on the Sword" (1932), the first of Robert E. Howard's "Conan" series, is set soon after the "Barbarian" protagonist had forcibly seized the turbulent kingdom of Aquilonia from King Numedides, whom he strangled upon his throne.
 The story is clearly slanted to imply that the kingdom greatly benefited from power passing from a decadent and tyrannical hereditary monarch to a strong and vigorous Barbarian usurper.

 In video games, Barbarians appear throughout the Civilization series, spawning on the map to attack exploring units and loot cities.